Warda-Mati/GE2-Assignment1/README.md

 # Blue Fish
 uses flow field path follwing. the flow field is generated using perlin noise, it will follwing the flow field while seeking a target that moves when the fish get near

+# Controls
+Camera static until pirate ship destroyed, FPSController at first, so free movement
+Press P to enter camera follow, which focuses on specific creatures, Press L to alterante between creatures
+Press E to go back to FPScontroller
+Press P while focused on dolphins to make them flip

+# What I'm most proud of
+I'm really proud of how the scene looks and the behaviours used to implement the scene.
+My favrioute behaviour is the flow field, the perlin noise flow field really makes it cool to watch the fish transverse.
+Flocking is another behaviour that's really cool, seeing fish move like that, and I am proud I managed to get it done before it was taught in class.
+Although not perfect, I'm proud of exploring new techniques such as behaviour trees and understand how they work, even though I didn't implement it completely right I hope to study it further and use it to create complex behaviours in the future.
+Overall I'm really glad how it turned out, I spent alot of time and it really turned out cool

 # Youtube video link
 https://www.youtube.com/watch?v=uhwxESHknUY